tylern4/511-lab/Lab4/README.md

 -   [ ] Write down the proton target 4 vector.
 -   [ ] Write down the scattered electron 4 vector.
 -   [ ] Write down the pi^+ 4 vector.
--   [ ] Determine how to get the invariant mass, W from your 4 vectors.
-    -   Hint: s channel.
--   [ ] Determine the energy transfer, Q^2.
-    -   Hint: t channel.
 -   [ ] Calculate the missing mass.
     -   Hint: Remember conservation of energy